-The SGI MPI software package facilitates parallel programming on large systems and on clusters of computer systems.
+The SGI MPI software package facilitates parallel programming on large systems and computer system clusters.
 SGI MPI supports both the Message Passing Interface (MPI) standard and the OpenSHMEM standard, as follows:

 • The MPI standard supports C and Fortran programs with a library and supporting commands.
 MPI operates through a technique known as message passing, which is the use of library calls to request data delivery from one process to another or between groups of processes.
 MPI also supports parallel file I/O and remote memory access (RMA).